pgalonza/Notes/content/game-consoles/NintendoSwitch/NintendoSwitch.md

 * QuickNTP - Tesla plugin to sync time with NTP servers.
 [GitHub](https://github.com/nedex/QuickNTP)
 * sys-ftpd - FTP server as a background service (sysmodule).
 [GitHub](https://github.com/cathery/sys-ftpd)
 * ReverseNX-RT - alternative version of ReverseNX that can switch between handheld and docked mode in Real Time.
 [GitHub](https://github.com/masagrator/ReverseNX-RT)
+* sys-botbase - sys-module that allows users to remote control their switch via sockets as well as read and write to a games memory.
+[GitHub](https://github.com/olliz0r/sys-botbase)

 ### Tesla Overlay System